sacontreras/sacontreras.github.io/_posts/2020-01-15-a_dynamic_programming_approach_to_feature_selection_using_cross-validation.markdown

 *Cross-validation* over 5 *k-folds* is used with a scoring method to select the model (built on training data) that produces the least RMSE and the difference between that RMSE vs. the RMSE computed on the testing data, **with Condition Number \\(\le 100\\)** (in order <b>to minimize colinearity</b>).
 This basis is taken *directly* from statsmodels Github [source code](https://www.statsmodels.org/dev/_modules/statsmodels/regression/linear_model.html#RegressionResults.summary) for the OLS fit results `summary` method but I restrict it even further (statsmodels defines non-colinearity by virtue of this value being less than 1000). ("statsmodels.regression.linear_model — statsmodels v0.11.0rc1 (+56): RegressionResults.summary() method source code", 2019)

-In this way, we minimize residuals and thereby select the most predictive model, based on the "best" (minimized $RMSE$) **non-colinear** feature-combination subset from the starting set of all features.
+In this way, we minimize residuals and thereby select the most predictive model, based on the "best" (minimized \\(RMSE\\)) **non-colinear** feature-combination subset from the starting set of all features.

 The procedure for this is summarized below in pseudo-code:<br><br>
 <b>